 - XML file

 Along with the grade items you select for export, the export will include First name, Last name, ID number (SPIRE ID), and Email address.

-In addition, columns will always be included for SPIRE class components which may or may not contain data: Dis sec (Discussion section), Ind sec (Individualized Study), Lab sec (Lab section), Lec sec (Lecture section), Pra sec (Practicum section), Sem sec (Seminar), & Sts sec (Studio/Skills).
+In addition, columns will always be included for SPIRE class components which may or may not contain data: Dis sec (Discussion section), Ind sec (Individualized Study), Lab sec (Lab section), Lec sec (Lecture section), Pra sec (Practicum section), Sem sec (Seminar), and Sts sec (Studio/Skills).